-A plant that will produce fruit or flowers for one season before falling over and dying.
+A plant that will produce fruit or flowers for a single season, before falling over and dying.
 You'll need to buy them every year.

-A plant that is dormant or not actively-growing.
-The plants are removed from their initial growing soil when they are transported, which is great for them as they don’t need to adapt from one soil to another when the receiver plants it.
+Plants - particularly trees - that are dormant or not actively-growing.
+These plants are removed from their initial growing soil when they are transported, leaving their roots ‘bare’ so that they don’t have to adapt from one soil to another when it reaches your gaff.

-These offer instant pops of temporary colour—perfect for beds, borders, containers and hanging baskets – such as violas and sweet peas.
+These plants - such as violas and sweet peas - offer instant pops of temporary colour.
+Perfect for beds, borders, containers and hanging baskets.

 A plant that will grow in the first year, flower or fruit the second year, then pass away.

-If you see this on a product it means that the product has Demeter Biodynamic Certification.
-This means that it has biodiversity and preserved ecosystems while being produced.
+If you see this on a product it means that it has official Demeter Biodynamic Certification.
+This means that it has added to biodiversity and preserved ecosystems while being produced.

 A natural fibre extracted from the outer husk of a coconut.
-It’s used to help soil retain water while allowing drainage and aeration.
+Used to help soil retain water, while allowing drainage and aeration.